 Sensitivity assessment.
-The removal of Ascophyllum nodosum canopy will significantly change the community composition of the biotope.
+The removal of Fucus vesiculosus and Ascophyllum nodosum canopy will significantly change the community composition of the biotope.
 The quantity of biomass removed from the shore and the regularity of removal will all affect how quickly the biotope will be able to recover.
-Ascophyllum nodosum has a 'Low' resistance to removal as it is easy to locate and have no escape strategy.
-Resilience is 'Low', however recovery will only be able to start when the pressure is removed from the shore i.e. harvesting is no longer occurring.
+Fucus vesiculosus and Ascophyllum nodosum have a 'Low' resistance to removal as both of them are easy to locate and have no escape strategy.
+Resilience is 'Low', however, recovery will only be able to start when the pressure is removed from the shore i.e. harvesting is no longer occurring.
 A sensitivity of 'High' is recorded.

-Removal of non-target species

-Q: High A: High C: Medium

-Low Q: High A: Medium C: Medium
+Removal of non-target Medium Medium Medium species Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium

-Direct, physical impacts from harvesting of the dominant fucoids, or littorinids are assessed through the abrasion and penetration of the seabed pressures.
-Ascophyllum nodosum creates a dominant turf within this biotope.
-The dominance of this characterizing species means it could easily be incidentally removed from this biotope as by-catch when other species are being targeted.
-The loss of this species and other associated species would decrease species richness and negatively impact on the ecosystem function.
+Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
+The characterizing species Ascophyllum nodosum and Fucus vesiculosus create a dominant turf within this biotope.
+The dominance of these characterizing species means they could easily be incidentally removed from this biotope as by-catch when other species are being targeted.
+The loss of these species and other associated species would decrease species richness and negatively impact on the ecosystem function.

 Sensitivity assessment.
 Removal of a large percentage of the characterizing species would alter the character of the biotope.
-The resistance to removal is 'low' due to the easy accessibility of the biotopes location and the inability of these species to evade collection.
-The resilience is also 'Low', with recovery only being able to begin when the harvesting pressure is removed altogether.
-This gives an overall sensitivity score of 'Medium'.
+The resistance to removal is 'none' due to the easy accessibility of the biotopes location and the inability of these species to evade collection.
+The resilience is 'Medium', giving an overall sensitivity score of 'Medium'.